 - Restrooms are available in the gift shop area.

-- There is an admission fee for entrance to the Museum and birthplace but you may browse the gift shop for free.
+- There is an admission fee for entrance to the Museum and birthplace.
+If you just want to visit the gift shop, there is no charge.

 Find John Wayne Birthplace Museum

 Winterset, IA 50273